prokop-dev/fortune-teller/README.md

 # fortune-teller
-Java Fortune PRNG clean room implementation.
+Java Fortuna PRNG clean room implementation.
+This implementation is JCA compatible.
+This allow to use Fortuna as secure random number generator for all Java applications.

 ## Usage